choonkeat/runtimeerror.js/README.md

 # RuntimeError.js

-## What it does

-1. Receive a `title` and `body` of a bug report (e.g. submitted via email or http; see `mechanisms` below)
-2. Make `title` generic by replacing digits with `{N}` and hexadecimals with `{HEX}`
-3. Find issue with generic title in Github Issues
+Why waste your time at *yet-another-middleman-website* to manage your errors.
+Deploy your own, free runtimeerror.js & upgrade your Github Issues to manage error tracking directly.

+Clustered errors, full context & stacktrace in your email notifications, wontfix, direct email replies to `@johnappleseed` works as intended.
+What's not to like?

+NOTE: integrations to `trello`, `pivotal tracker` or any other things should be added as a [provider](https://github.com/develsadvocates/runtimeerror.js/tree/master/lib/providers)

+## How a human manage errors

+1. Rewrite as a generic error message, e.g. `Session#create: User id={N} not found`
-4. Create a new issue if generic title is not found (team will be notified via Github)
+2. Create a new issue if the generic title is new (team will be notified via Github)
-5. Update occurrence `count` at the footer of issue description, if issue exists (no notifications)
+3. Update occurrence `count` if issue already exist (no notifications, keep issue fresh)
-6. `Reopen` issue if issue was `closed`, and add a comment (so we have fresh data to debug with; team will be notified via Github)
+4. `Reopen` issue if it was `closed`, and add fresh debug data in comments (notify team of regression)
-7. Ignore issue if issue is labelled as `wontfix` (no notifications)
+5. Ignore if issue was labelled `wontfix` (no notifications)

+`runtimeerror.js` does exactly this.

-## 1. Setup account
+## 1. Setup github account for api purpose

 The way github works is that the creator/commenter of an issue will not be notified.
-This is correct logic, but does not suit our purpose.
+This is a correct logic, but does not suit our purpose.

 We recommend using a separate `bot` github account instead of your own so that when errors happen, `bot` will create the issues and you'll get the github notifications.